-Clinical practice learning experiences are varied in setting and are located within the the communities and counties surrounding the Core Campuses of IUPUI and IU Bloomington.
+Clinical practice learning experiences are varied in setting and are located within the the communities and counties surrounding the IU Fort Wayne campus.
 Students are expected to travel to and from all clinical experiences, are responsible for providing their own transportation, and are expected to carry the appropriate insurance.
 The School of Nursing is not liable for any traffic violations or auto accidents that occur during student commutes.